 The INSPIRE (2007/2/EC) directive [2] is concerned with the use of open data formats for interoperability between users and systems.
-Given the need for Use Case 1 to use external run-time components (WP4), it makes sense to define these interfaces using a format that provides interoperability.
+Given the need for Use Case 1 to use external run-time components (WP4), defining interfaces using a format to ensure interoperability is necessary.

-Currently, FIWARE [3] is being extended to provide a data interoperability platform for water systems under the FIWARE4Water project [4], and this should be strongly considered given the INPIRE directive.
+Currently, FIWARE [3] is being extended to provide a data interoperability platform for water systems under the Fiware4Water project [4], and this should be strongly considered given the INPIRE directive.